 - Place your Finish back/button placket panel on top, Right side facing down.
 Your pieces are right sides together and the ruffle is sandwiched between the layers.

 - Carefully align all the raw edges and pin in place.

-- When your seam is complete, clip the corners and press open the seam allowance.
+- When your Seam is complete, Trim the corners and Press open the Seam allowance.